obonaventure/cnp3/book/network/network.rst

    A simple Internet with peering relationships

 To understand the `customer->provider` relationship, let us consider the simple internetwork shown in the figure above.
-In this internetwork, `AS7` is an enterprise domain that is connected to one provider : `AS4`.
+In this internetwork, `AS7` is a stub domain that is connected to one provider : `AS4`.
 The contract between `AS4` and `AS7` allows a host inside `AS7` to exchange packets with any host in the internetwork.
-To enable this exchange of packets, `AS7` must know a route towards any domain and all the domains of the internetwork must learn a route via `AS4` that allows them to reach hosts inside `AS7`.
+To enable this exchange of packets, `AS7` must know a route towards any domain and all the domains of the internetwork must know a route via `AS4` that allows them to reach hosts inside `AS7`.
 From a routing viewpoint, the commercial contract between `AS7` and `AS4` will lead to the following routes being exchanged :

  - over a `customer->provider` relationship, the `customer` domain advertises to its `provider`  all its routes and all the routes that it has learned from its own customers.
- - over a `provider->customer` relationship, a `provider` advertises all the routes that it knows to its `customer`
+ - over a `provider->customer` relationship, the `provider` advertises all the routes that it knows to its `customer`

 The second rule ensures that the customer domain will receive a route towards all destinations that are reachable via its provider.
-The first rule allows the routes of the customer domain to be distributed through the Internet.
+The first rule allows the routes of the customer domain to be distributed throughout the Internet.

 Coming back to the figure above, `AS4` advertises to its two providers `AS1` and `AS2` its own routes and the routes learned from its customer, `AS7`.
 On the other hand, `AS4` advertises to `AS7` all the routes that it knows.

 .. index:: shared-cost peering relationship

 The second type of peering relationship is the `shared-cost` peering relationship.
-Such a relationship usually does not involve a payment in contrast with the `customer->provider` relationship.
+Such a relationship usually does not involve a payment from one domain to the other in contrast with the `customer->provider` relationship.
 A `shared-cost` peering relationship is usually established between domains having a similar size and geographic coverage.
 For example, consider the figure above.
 If `AS3` and `AS4` exchange many packets via `AS1`, they both need to pay `AS1`.
 A cheaper alternative for `AS3` and `AS4` would be to establish a `shared-cost` peering.
 Such a peering can be established at IXPs where both `AS3` and `AS4` are present or by using private peering links.
 This `shared-cost` peering should be used to exchange packets between hosts inside `AS3` and hosts inside `AS4`.
 However, `AS3` does not want to receive on the `AS3-AS4` `shared-cost` peering links packets whose destination belongs to `AS1` and `AS3` would have to pay to send these packets to `AS1`.

 From a routing viewpoint, over a `shared-cost` peering relationship a domain only advertises its internal routes and the routes that it has learned from its customers.
 This restriction ensures that only packets destined to the local domain or one of its customers will be received over the `shared-cost` peering relationship.
 This implies that the routes that have been learned from a provider or from another `shared-cost` peer will not be advertised over a `shared-cost` peering relationship.
 This is motivated by economical reasons.
-If a domain was advertising over a `shared-cost` peering relationship that does not bring revenue the routes that it learned from a provider it would have allowed its `shared-cost` peer to use the link with its provider without any payment.
-If a domain was advertising over a `shared-cost` peering relationship the routes learned over another `shared-cost` peering relationship, it would have allowed these `shared-cost` peers to use its own network (which may span one or more continents) freely to exchange packets.
+If a domain were advertising over a `shared-cost` peering relationship that does not bring revenue the routes that it learned from a provider it would have allowed its `shared-cost` peer to use the link with its provider without any payment.
+If a domain were advertising over a `shared-cost` peering relationship the routes learned over another `shared-cost` peering relationship, it would have allowed these `shared-cost` peers to use its own network (which may span one or more continents) freely to exchange packets.

 .. index:: sibling peering relationship

 Finally, the last type of peering relationship is the `sibling`.
 Such a relationship is used when two domains exchange all their routes in both directions.
 In practice, such a relationship is only used between domains that belong to the same company.

 .. index:: interdomain routing policy

-These different types of relationships are implemented in the `interdomain routing policies` that are defined by each domain.
+These different types of relationships are implemented in the `interdomain routing policies` defined by each domain.
 The `interdomain routing policy` of a domain is composed of three main parts :

- - the `import policy` that specifies, for each peering relationship, the routes that can be accepted from the neighboring domain (the non-acceptable routes are ignored and the domain never uses them to forward packets)
+ - the `import filter` that specifies, for each peering relationship, the routes that can be accepted from the neighboring domain (the non-acceptable routes are ignored and the domain never uses them to forward packets)
- - the `export policy` that specifies, for each peering relationship, the routes that can be advertised to the neighboring domain
+ - the `export filter` that specifies, for each peering relationship, the routes that can be advertised to the neighboring domain
- - the `ranking` algorithm that is used to prefer some route over others when a domain has received several routes towards the same destination prefix
+ - the `ranking` algorithm that is used to select the best route among all the routes that the domain has received towards the same destination prefix

 .. index:: import policy, export policy

-A domain's import and export policies can be defined by using the Route Policy Specification Language (RPSL) specified in :rfc:`2622` [GAVE1999]_ Some Internet Service Providers, notably in Europe, use RPSL to document [#fripedb]_ their import and export policies.
+A domain's import and export filters can be defined by using the Route Policy Specification Language (RPSL) specified in :rfc:`2622` [GAVE1999]_.
+Some Internet Service Providers, notably in Europe, use RPSL to document [#fripedb]_ their import and export policies.
 Several tools allow to easily convert a RPSL policy into router commands.

-The figure below provides a simple example of import and export policies for two domains in a simple internetwork.
-In a RPSL policy, the keyword `ANY` is used to replace any route from any domain.
-It is typically used on by a provider to indicate that it announces all its routes to a customer over a `provider->customer` relationship.
+The figure below provides a simple example of import and export filters for two domains in a simple internetwork.
+In RPSL, the keyword `ANY` is used to replace any route from any domain.
+It is typically used by a provider to indicate that it announces all its routes to a customer over a `provider->customer` relationship.
 This is the case for `AS4`'s export policy.
-The example below shows clearly the difference between a `provider->customer` and a `shared-cost` peering relationship. `AS4`'s export policy indicates that it announces only its internal routes (`AS4`) and the routes learned from its clients (`AS7`) over its `shared-cost` peering with `AS3` while it advertises to `AS7` all the routes that it uses (including the routes learned from `AS3`).
+The example below shows clearly the difference between a `provider->customer` and a `shared-cost` peering relationship. `AS4`'s export filter indicates that it announces only its internal routes (`AS4`) and the routes learned from its clients (`AS7`) over its `shared-cost` peering with `AS3` while it advertises to `AS7` all the routes that it uses (including the routes learned from `AS3`).

 .. figure:: fig/network-fig-109-c.png
    :align: center